rita-barbosa/LAPR5-2425/docs/sprint-1/1220683/us-5.1.5/readme.md

 The logical, physical, development and scenario views diagrams are generic for all the use cases of the backoffice component.
 These diagrams can be found in the [generic views diagrams compilation file](../../team-decisions/views/general-views.md).

-The process view levels are here represented as they represent a process specific to each user story.
+The process view levels are here presented as they represent a process specific to each user story.

 ### Process View